Thank you!

 • Deciding the materials

 For mass production of plastic toys, more durable metal molds must be made by toy factories.
+Metal tooling is expensive, so the prototype and engineering files should be reviewed carefully before tooling begins.

 Step 5: Find a toy factory